 - If you see a venomous snake in your yard, leave it alone and call a professional to remove it.

 - Look for symptoms.
 If the area of the bite begins to swell and change color, the snake was probably poisonous.
-For specific symptoms that may occur after being bitten by a snake, visit the University of Arizona College of Pharmacy.
+For specific symptoms that may occur after being bitten by a snake, visit the University of Arizona poison and drug information center website.

 - Keep the bitten area still.
-Don't tie the limb tightly to anything — you don't want to reduce blood flow.
+Don't tie or wrap the limb tightly—you don't want to reduce blood flow.

 - Remove any jewelry or constricting items near the affected area in case of swelling.